apache/streampipes/streampipes-extensions/streampipes-sinks-internal-jvm/src/main/resources/org.apache.streampipes.sinks.internal.jvm.datalake/documentation.md

 - **Description:** Keeps old event fields in the event schema.
 - **Strategy:** This follows an append-only strategy, allowing continued work with historic data.
 - **Consideration:** Old properties may exist for which no new data is generated.

+### Dimensions

+Select fields which will be marked as dimensions.
+Dimensions reflect tags in the underlying time-series database.
+Dimensions support grouping operations and can be used for fields with a limited set of values, e.g., boolean flags or fields representing IDs.
+Dimensions are not a good choice for fields with a high number of different values since they slow down database queries.

+By default, all fields which are marked as dimensions in the metadata are chosen and can be manually overridden with this configuration.

+Data types which can be marked as dimensional values are booleans, integer, and strings.